How Does the Premium Tax Credit Work for Health Insurance?

 Sources and methodology

-Federal poverty level (FPL) data and limits are from HealthCare.gov.
-Information pertaining to federal premium tax credit eligibility guidelines is from IRS.gov.
+Federal poverty level (FPL) figures and limits are from HealthCare.gov.
+Information about federal premium tax credit eligibility guidelines is from IRS.gov.

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.